rushimok73/AWS-SAA-C03-Notes/README.md

 ** AWS Amplify **
 Manily used to create low code mobile and full stack apps (single page static usually) within hours

+** AWS Beanstalk **
+With Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
+Elastic Beanstalk reduces management complexity without restricting choice or control.
+You simply upload your application, and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.

+It can do feature testing by URL swapping